MARSFOREVER472/DigitalClock/README.md

 - **_I always think that the best way to learn to program with this language (JavaScript) is by creating applications._**

+- **_Finally, before creating larger projects, we must understand and create smaller projects/applications, like the ones developed in this project._**

 **_Traducido del español:_**

 ## **_APLICACIONES CREADAS MEDIANTE HERRAMIENTAS UTILIZADAS EN JAVASCRIPT_**